phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 end parameters
 ~~~

-**Important note:** The `parameters` section has to appear before the `reaction rules` section.

-## Simulating adaptation
+## Completing our adaptation simulation

-Place the following after `end model` and you are ready to simulate.
-This time we simulate over 800s.
+We will be ready to simulate once we place the following code after `end model`.
+We will run our simulation for 800 seconds.

 ~~~ ruby
 generate_network({overwrite=>1})
 simulate({method=>"ssa", t_end=>800, n_steps=>800})
 ~~~

-The following code contains our complete simulation, which you can also download here:
+The following code contains our complete simulation.
-<a href="https://purpleavatar.github.io/multiscale_biological_modeling/downloads/downloadable/adaptation.bngl" download="adaptation.bngl">adaptation.bngl</a>.

-The complete code:
 ~~~ ruby
 begin model